The Ly$\alpha$, CIV, and HeII nebulae around J1000+0234: a galaxy pair at the center of a galaxy overdensity at $z=4.5$: Results

 \item No UV continuum counterpart is identified for C1.
 We deem this source as another potential \Lya\, emitter at $z=4.512$.

 \end{enumerate}

 In summary, the photometric redshifts of the UV counterparts of the extended C3, C4, and C5 sources support our initial assumption that their emission lines at $\approx$6735\,\AA\, correspond to \Lya.\, Focusing on these three --robustly identified-- companions around J1000+0234, we observe that their \Lya\, luminosity ranges from 1.8 to $3.6\times 10^{42}$\lcgs.
-Interestingly, the luminosity of these sources and their redshift/velocity offset with respect to J1000+0234 are anti-correlated (Table\,\ref{tab:companions}), i.e., the more luminous companions are closer (along the line of sight) to J1000+0234.
-The nearest companion, C5, lies at a projected distance of $\approx50$\,kpc to the South-East of J1000+0234, while the farthest one (C3) lies at $\approx140$\,kpc to the South of J1000+0234.
-While \Lya\, emission in C5 is concentrated in a single component with a projected area of 315$-$460\,kpc$^{2}$, the \Lya\, emission of C3 and C4 displays an extended, clumpy morphology that spreads out to a projected distance of 600 and 1090\,kpc$^{2}$, respectively.
+Interestingly, the luminosity of these sources and their redshift/velocity offset with respect to J1000+0234 are anti-correlated (Table\,\ref{tab:companions}), i.e., the more luminous companions are closer ({ both on the plane of the sky and} along the line of sight) to J1000+0234.
+The nearest companion, C5, lies at a projected distance of $\approx50$\,kpc to the South-East of J1000+0234, while the farthest one (C3) lies at $\approx140$\,kpc to the South of J1000+0234. { Whereas} \Lya\, emission in C5 is concentrated in a single component with a projected area of 315$-$460\,kpc$^{2}$, the \Lya\, emission of C3 and C4 displays an extended, clumpy morphology that spreads out to a projected distance of 600 and 1090\,kpc$^{2}$, respectively.